How to Make Faith Contagious to the Preteens in Your Ministry

 Ongoing Preteen Programs

-These events offer an experience kids can’t get anywhere else-with no strings attached.
+These events offer an experience kids can’t get anywhere else — with no strings attached.
 Our goal is for kids and guests to associate fun with church.
-One of our most successful events was Laser Tag Mania, where preteens played unlimited Laser Tag games ’till three in the morning.
+One of our most successful events was Laser Tag Mania, where preteens played unlimited Laser Tag games until three in the morning.
 The kids loved this so much they talked about it for weeks afterward.

 Preteen Events With a Purpose

 These events provide kids with fun and an opportunity to become a follower of Jesus.
 At Friday Night Live preteens played wild indoor and outdoor games, and then listened to a creatively communicated message about Jesus.
-With help from the movie Mr. Deeds (we used the clip where Adam Sandler’s foot was numb and being beaten with a rod) we illustrated our numbness to sin without God in our lives.
+With help from a movie clip, we illustrated our need for Jesus.
 Creative tools and presentation helped us drive home the point.
 The result?
 Eight kids became forever friends with Jesus at the event.

 For preteens, inviting friends to church can be risky.
 They risk rejection, which can hurt.
 We wanted our kids to see the difference they were making, so we videotaped success stories.
 Our kids love seeing the impact they’re having and are encouraged to continue inviting their friends.

 One of my favorites: Kylee found her way to our program, and God transformed her life.
 She invited her friends to visit, and now five or six are regulars.
 In only a few months she became a Christian and began reaching out to her friends — all at the ripe age of 10.
 Now there’s a success story!